influx6/haiku-deprecated/views/readme.md

 ### Engine Rendering Rules
 A basic demonstration of the view engine and state machine operation.
 Where the (n: m) shows the relation of view tag and view state address i.e (books: .books) defines a view of tag 'books' with a state address of '.books' the 'root->books' order or in url speak, a '/books' path

       *Examples will be laced and demostrated using html symantics and tag rules we can demostrate as below*

-    State trees define the state of the state machine engine and the hierarchical nature of views:
+    State trees define the state of the state machine engine and the hierarchical nature of views.
 Views are locked in by the tag they are giving so a FilesView with tag drop becomes a 'drop' state address point,making it easy to provide same view handlers except when specific to use the root address point

        ```go
         RootView(root: .)
         |-VideoView(video: .)
         |-HomeView(home: .home)